AppleMark

 Performers: Silas Hawkins (Andrey), Ruth Bennett (Natasha), Michaela Burgess (Olga), Sarah Montague (Masha), Josephine Peer (Irena), Garry Scanlan (Koolyghin), Leslie Aston (Vershinin), Tim Mitchell (Toozenbach), Andy Blacksmith (Soliony), Richard Gofton (Chebutykin), David Hallen (Fedotik, Rode), Stephen Bateman (Ferapont), Ruth Posner (Anfisa).
 Translation by Elisaveta Fen.
 Direction: Akemi Horie.
 Designs: Anabel Temple.
 Lighting: Ian Watts.

 Olga Knipper (the author's wife and the first Masha) recalls in her memoir that when Chekhov gave the first reading of the play at the Moscow Arts Theatre in October 1900, the dismayed actors reacted that the play was only a "sketch" or "outline" with "no fully developed characters."
 Chekhov, smiling in embarrassment and coughing intensely, responded that he had only written "a light-hearted comedy."
 Stanislavsky (the first Vershinin) also recalls that Chekhov was convinced that the play was incomprehensible and destined to fail.
 Three Sisters premiered on 31 January 1901 at the Moscow Arts Theatre.
-The initial press response was mixed: "a major event", "too pessimistic and hopeless", "puzzling indistinctness of plot and character motivation" - echoed by the press reception that greeted the premire of Waiting for Godot half a century later.
+The initial press response was mixed: "a major event", "too pessimistic and hopeless", "puzzling indistinctness of plot and character motivation" - somewhat reminiscent of the press reception that was to greet the premire of Waiting for Godot half a century later.

-Resonances of Passion A programme of two Noh plays, pairing the 14th century classic Izutsu by Zeami with a modern western counterpart, The Dreaming of the Bones by W.B.
+Resonances of Passion A programme of two Noh plays, pairing the medieval classic Izutsu by Zeami (1362-1443) with a modern western counterpart, The Dreaming of the Bones by W.B.
 Yeats.

 AppleMark

-Izutsu (The Well-Stone) tells the story of a woman (a historical figure) whose spirit remained attached to the locus of her passion centuries after her death.
-A chance encounter between a pilgrim monk and a young woman at an abandoned temple unfolds the drama.
+Izutsu (The Well-Stone) tells the story of a woman whose spirit has remained attached to the locus of her passion for centuries after her death.
+The encounter between a pilgrim monk and a young woman at an old abandoned temple unfolds the drama.

-In The Dreaming of the Bones (1919) Yeats applies the Noh formula to a political subject, the aftermath of the 1916 Easter Rising, and its historical roots.
-A young nationalist meets a mysterious couple when lost in the mountains.
+In The Dreaming of the Bones (1919) Yeats applies the Noh formula to a political subject - the historical roots and aftermath of the 1916 Easter Rising.
+A young Nationalist fugitive meets a mysterious couple when lost in the mountains.
 He has fought in Dublin and will be shot if he is caught.
-The couple offer to guide him to safety but they want something in return - something he cannot or will not give.
+The couple offer to guide him to safety, but they want something in return - something he cannot or will not give.

-The mysterious pair turn out to be Diarmuid MacMurrough (1100-71), king of Leinster, and his lover Devorgilla, wife of the Lord of Breifne.
+The mysterious pair are revealed to be Diarmuid MacMurrough (1100-71), King of Leinster, and his lover Devorgilla, wife of the Lord of Breifne.
 As the legend has it, their fatal passion led to MacMurroughs banishment.
-He fled to England, and was licensed by Henry II to enlist volunteers, with whom he invaded his own country, eventually capturing Dublin in 1170.
-The Anglo-Norman presence has remained in Ireland ever since.
+He then fled to England and, licensed by Hentry II, enlisted volunteers and invaded his own country, capturing Dublin in 1170.
+The Anglo-Norman occupation of Ireland remained until well into the 20th century.

 Yeats was greatly inspired by the Noh theatre via his young friend Ezra Pound.
 Here the urgent political theme is given a poetic aspect with its mythical dimension drawing on old Celtic beliefs.
 The play was not performed until 1931 because of its political content, which Yeats himself feared might be "too powerful".

-Performed by six actors and two musicians, wind instruments and percussion, with the minimum of dŽcor.
-The Irish composer Paddy Cunneen created the music for both plays through exploratory workshops with the cast and the musicians.
+Performed with the minimum of dcor, six actors and two musicians (wind instruments and percussion).
+The Irish composer Paddy Cunneen created the music for both plays through exploratory workshops.

 Izutsu Script